 May 1913 : Della definitely left Graves.

 January 17, 1914 : the divorce between Della and Graves was pronounced.

-rented a room in a private hotel located 26 Westminster Avenue,
+rented a room in a boarding house located 26 Westminster Avenue,

-was named Jasper Baker and hired her to run his estate while he dealt with a rumpus room on the beach.
+was named Jasper Baker and hired her to run his property while he ran a game room on the beach, the Pickering Pleasure Pier.

 Gladys fell in love with Jasper, aged 26.

 January 1st, 1917 : during a dancing party celebrating the New Year Eve, Della met a charming widower, Charles Grainger.
 The following days, he visited her almost every evening, at Westminster Avenue.